kzkedzierska/sonics/README.md

 ## SUMMARY

-SONiCS performs Monte Carlo simulations of the PCR of Short Tandem Repeats, calculates the likelihood of generating given support read out (reads per allele) out of the PCR pool and determines the most probable genotype based on the log likelihood distributions.
+SONiCS performs dense forward simulations of the PCR of Short Tandem Repeats from capture experiments, calculates the likelihood of generating the provided read support (reads per allele) out of the final PCR pool and determines the most probable genotype based on the log likelihood distributions from all such simulations.

 ## REQUIREMENTS